istio/istio.io/content/docs/setup/kubernetes/sidecar-injection/index.md

 > The `istioctl kube-inject` operation may not be repeated on the output
 > from a previous `kube-inject`.
 The `kube-inject` operation is not idempotent.
 > For upgrade purposes, if using manual injection, it is recommended to keep
-> the original non-injected `yaml` file so that the dataplane sidecars may be
+> the original non-injected `yaml` file so that the data plane sidecars may be
 > updated.

 {{< text bash >}}